 Ain's projects attracted the attention of Philip Johnson, the curator of architecture at the Museum of Modern Art, who engaged Ain to build a house in the Museum's garden in 1950, still missing (see below).
-At the same time, Ain was accused of being communist and was actively investigated and spied on (by among others, the family babysitter) for nearly 30 years by the FBI.
-J. Edgar Hoover considered him the most dangerous architect in America which caused the loss of many commissions including participation in the famous Case Study Program.
+At the same time, Ain was accused of being communist and was actively investigated and spied on (by among others, the family babysitter) by the FBI starting in 1941.
+J. Edgar Hoover considered him the most dangerous architect in America - which caused the loss of many commissions including participation in the famous Case Study Program.
 At times he had to use an alias, Fred Grant.

 Ain left California and from 1963 to 1967 served as the Dean of the Pennsylvania State University School of Architecture.
 He died in 1988, leaving one daughter, Emily, and a son, Christopher.
 Ain's papers are at the Architecture and Design Collection at the University of California Santa Barbara.
 A film, the Bauhaus Ranch (aka 1000 sf), documenting Ain's life was produced in 2013 by Christiane Robbins.

 "Ain idolized Schindler," recalls architect John Blanton, who also worked for Richard Neutra.
 "But Ain was more user-oriented; he wanted his designs to work for the clients, and therefore might compromise style.
 Because of this, clients loved him."
 Bio adapted from Wikipedia.